 An Afghan Military Interpreter Finds Footing In The U.S. Gig Economy

 The gig economy has been criticized for failing to provide workers the benefits and stability of full-time employment and celebrated for its ability to allow workers to supplement their income on a flexible schedule.
-Ajmal Faqiri, an Afghan immigrant who lives in California, has experienced both types of work arrangements.
+Ajmal Faqiri, an Afghan immigrant who lives in Virginia, has experienced both types of work arrangements.

 He grew up in Kabul, Afghanistan and served as translator for the U.S. military before arriving in San Francisco on a Special Immigrant Visa in 2013.
 Faqiri has held more than 10 jobs, and started driving for Lyft in 2015.